Ahhh Lake Merritt, the lake of a thousand smells.

-I keep hearing the lake is 5 miles around?
+I keep hearing the lake distance is five miles around from people?

 It’s only 3.1 miles!
 Which happens to be 5 kilometers.
-So maybe that’s why people keep saying 5 miles?
+So maybe that’s why people keep saying five miles?

 Either way, it’s a beautiful walk and I do it all the time.
 Nothing beats the Taco Truck, a beer and the Lake for sunset.
 Ghetto Gourmet.